babashka/process/README.md

     - `:in`, `:err`, `:out`: the process's streams.
 To obtain a string from `:out` or `:err` you will typically use `slurp`.
 Slurping those streams will block the current thread until the process is finished.
-    - `:exit`: delay containing the exit code.
-Realizing the delay will block current thread until process is finished.
     - `:command`: the command that was passed to create the process.

   The returned record may be passed to `deref`.
-Doing so will run `check` on the record.
+Doing so will cause the current thread to block until the process is finished and will populate `:exit` with the exit code.

   Supported options:
     - `:in`, `:out`, `:err`: objects compatible with `clojure.java.io/copy` that